ADGEfficiency/energy-py/readme.md

     observation = next_observation
 ```

 The most common access point for a user will be to run an experiment.
+The experiment is setup using config files that live in `energy_py/experiments/configs`.
 An experiment is run by passing the experiment name and run name as arguments

 ```bash
 $ cd energy_py/experiments

 $ python experiment.py example dqn